Overview of the 24 TV Series

 Critical Response and Awards

-List of 24 Television Series Season Episodes on DVD
+List of 24 TV Series Season Episodes on DVD

 The series ran for nine seasons with a total of 204 episodes.
 Each episode was 43 minutes long.
 The entire series is available to watch online at Amazon Video.